carlitofluito/letters2013-14/02-reconnect.Rmd

 Carlos

 P.S.
 If you want, you can take the opportunity to correct grammar, spelling and punctuation errors, among others.

+## 2014-02-24 From L. {-#fromLa20140224}

+2014-02-24

+Good morning, good afternoon or good night.

+Today I start writing without knowing the day I will finish.
+I want to emphasize that, at this very moment, the time I am using to write this letter should be used for other priority reasons.
+However, today I feel like thinking and writing.

+I think the time here is consumed vertiginously, which makes me dread.
+The embarrassment unnerves and weakens me.
+I need to plant time and thus collect hours with fruits.
+Incurring in relatively “absurd time-killers” may not be a good option, given that I regret my limited time.
+I want to achieve a greater deepening and internalization of the university contents to acquire.

+I admit that the commitment that I have guaranteed in the scout group in which I have signed up, is not in accordance with my real "free" time, which dissipates or evaporates an excessively necessary time.
+I may not be mature enough to deny proposals (both from friends and the group).
+Maybe I shouldn't be securing projects that I can't commit to.

+The other day they called me something between "hypocritical and false" at the same time for this very reason.
+I don't have the capacity to deny a purpose that they make me.
+It seems like wanting to give 100, without sometimes being able to reach 50.
+This is how I end up doing it: badly, in a hurry and running.
+Still, I step back, stop, and think.
+Organization is the solution, or maybe the first remedy is to learn to say no?

+You who seem to know me, tell me what you consider.
+Today, I let you be what you like to be.

+Greetings Dr. Alcalá,

 ## 2014-02-24 From L. to herself {-#fromL20140224}